Politeness is defined as “behavior that is respectful and considerate of other people.” That’s pretty much email

 “Respectful and considerate for other people” applies to everything, from typing in a manner that is easy to read to replying promptly.
 You know, all the things I write about on this site.

 Recently I read a quote from one of my favorite success authors, Napoleon Hill, that spurred this post:

 Politeness to others is usually born out of respect for the individual, which you learn as a child.
 When you are treated with respect by other members of the family, you learn to respect them as well.
 The self-esteem that results from being recognized as a unique person by the people who matter most to you helps you develop the confidence necessary to succeed later in life.

 Politeness and consideration for others are habits that once developed usually stay with you for a lifetime.
 While common courtesy may seem relatively insignificant in the grand scheme of things, it is a reflection of more basic values.
 More important, if you develop the habit of respecting others, you are likely to command respect from them.Napoleon Hill

 When you think about email etiquette it is about the choices you make in regard to how you are going to communicate with others.
-Politeness with the written word helps you to be a good friend, a clear communicator, someone others look forward to hearing from.
-(This becomes even more important in regard to emailing for business!)
+Politeness with the written word helps you to be a good friend and a clear communicator.

 When it comes to email etiquette and using technology most of us are self-taught.
 Many of us are already at an age where our parents aren’t going to step in and help us.
 In some cases, we are helping our parents to understand the importance of email etiquette and proper technology use.

 Parenting and Technology

 Based on what I see in public, parenting doesn’t seem to apply to the use of smartphones.
 How can parents teach their children proper practices such as restraint, proper time and place, how to communicate properly via texting when clearly they don’t practice the same?